 After soaring through the '70s, when the company stock hit a high of $41 per share, the market for hot dogs grew stale, and Nathan's stock dwindled to $1 in 1981.
 Despite calls to further diversify the menu, Murray Handwerker stuck with the original hot dog, and slowly the company improved.
 In 1986, it sold its 20 stores and packaged products business to investment firm Equicorp for $19 million.

-Less than six months after Hurricane Sandy flooded the Coney Island location, Nathan's Famous was back in business, and better than ever.
+Less than six months after Hurricane Sandy flooded the Coney Island location in 2012, Nathan's Famous was back in business—and better than ever.
 The multimillion-dollar renovation allowed the company to add some upscale flourishes, including an oyster bar and a selection of beer and wine.

-According to legend (and the company), the first ever hot dog eating contest took place on July 4, 1916 between four men arguing over who was the most patriotic.
+According to legend (and the company), the first ever hot dog eating contest took place on July 4, 1916, between four men arguing over who was the most patriotic.
 They set to scarfing down Nathan's hot dogs, with the winner, James Mullen, eating 13 hot dogs in 12 minutes.
-Which, while impressive, is nothing compared to what today’s professional eaters can cram down.

 Nathan's $1-a-share days are well in the past, with sales and revenue up year over year.
 The company has stayed in the high-margin businesses of franchising and brand licensing, and its iconic hot dogs are sold in restaurants and stadiums around the country.
 It's also gone international, with locations in Russia, Mexico and Malaysia.
 How do you say “pass the mustard” in Malay?